Last Reviewed: November 2023

 - In the UK (pop about 70M), there are 100,000 strokes each year.

-- Also in the UK (pop about 70M), about 1.3M of those people are stroke survivors.
+- Also in the UK (pop about 70M), about 1.3M of those people have suffered a stroke (and survived).

-One typical disability associated with a stroke is called aphasia, which is a problem with some part of the communication process.
+Aside from physical disability, a typical effect associated with a stroke is called aphasia, which is a problem with some part of the communication process.
 It can often make people appear “locked in”.

 Because such a high number of people aere left disabled following a stroke, the Disability Rights charity is often a good port of call.